Position

 • Diagnose and treat a wide range of allergic conditions, including asthma, hay fever, food allergies, and skin allergies.

-• Educate patients on allergy prevention, management, and treatment options.
+• Educate patients on allergy prevention, management, and the importance of adherence to treatment plans.

 Qualifications